 Premise· definitional

-US involvement in the Iran-Israel conflict is an extension of American imperialism and hegemonic maintenance
+US foreign military intervention is an extension of American imperialism and hegemonic maintenance

 Scrutiny Score